-- Our consolidated statements of operations, comprehensive income (loss), cash flows and changes in shareholders' equity / net investment for the year ended December 31, 2015 consist entirely of the consolidated results of Civeo. - Our consolidated statements of operations, comprehensive income (loss), cash flows and changes in shareholders' equity / net investment for the year ended December 31, 2014 consist of (i) the combined results of the Oil States' Accommodations business for the five months ended May 30, 2014 and (ii) the consolidated results of Civeo for the seven months ended December 31, 2014. - Our consolidated statements of operations, comprehensive income (loss), cash flows and changes in shareholders' equity / net investment for the year ended December 31, 2013 consist entirely of the combined results of the Oil States' Accommodations business. - Our consolidated balance sheets at December 31, 2015 and December 31, 2014 consist entirely of the consolidated balances of Civeo.
+- Our consolidated statements of operations, comprehensive income (loss), cash flows and changes in shareholders' equity / net investment for the years ended December 31, 2016 and 2015 consist entirely of the consolidated results of Civeo. - Our consolidated statements of operations, comprehensive income (loss), cash flows and changes in shareholders' equity / net investment for the year ended December 31, 2014 consist of (i) the combined results of the Oil States' Accommodations business for the five months ended May 30, 2014 and (ii) the consolidated results of Civeo for the seven months ended December 31, 2014. - Our consolidated balance sheets at December 31, 2016 and December 31, 2015 consist entirely of the consolidated balances of Civeo.